felipefo/poo2/Padroes_de_Projeto/Estrutural/PesoMosca/Pedidos/README.md

     }
 ```

+Informe no exercício qual a diferença de consumo de memória para as duas implementações.
 Qual a diferença entre dos dois códigos?